Does Bloomfield, New Jersey, Need Auto Technicians?

 In addition to drive, Christopher shares that he looks for candidates with great character and professionalism.
 “In my interview process, I tell everyone you can be the best at what you do, but if you lack good character, we don’t want you,” he says.
 Being a team player and having the willingness to learn goes a long way in this industry.

-Both Kurt and Christopher have worked closely with Universal Technical Institute, and have even hired UTI graduates!
+Both Kurt and Christopher have worked closely with Universal Technical Institute and have even hired UTI graduates!

 Each time he has visited the campus, Kurt has been impressed by UTI students.
-“To see the amount of students who greet us in the hallways and shake our hands and present themselves in a professional manner is astounding.
+“To see the number of students who greet us in the hallways and shake our hands and present themselves in a professional manner is astounding.
 It’s something you don’t see in many other industries and many other schools,” he says.

 Kurt regularly visits UTI Bloomfield to speak to classes and give students an idea of what they can expect from a career in a dealership.
-He has found that many of the students feel as though working at a dealership is out of reach for them—but he wants to change this perspective.
-“We understand that they’re well educated by UTI.
-We want them early and want to be able to bring them in and continue their education at the dealership level,” he says.
+He has found that many of the students feel as though working at a dealership is out of reach for them — but he wants to change this perspective.

 “There’s nothing that rivals the education a technician can get through a manufacturer at a dealership level.
-We invest in that technician throughout their career—we send them to school, and they get the latest technology and information for the vehicles they’re working on,” Kurt says.
+We invest in that technician throughout their career — we send them to school, and they get the latest technology and information for the vehicles they’re working on,” Kurt says.
 According to him, it’s the best of both worlds for a technician.

 Christopher has also been involved with UTI Bloomfield, visiting the campus for career fairs and luncheons to get to know the students.
 When speaking of the students, he says, “I’ve been impressed with their desire to be in the field.”